 From November 2013 to March 2015 she was a Senior Accelerator Physicist in the ASTeC Intense Beams Group, developing research collaborations with groups in Japan and focusing on a number aspects of fundamental beam physics, novel high intensity hadron accelerators and accelerator characterisation.

 Suzie joined Oxford Physics in April 2015 on a joint appointment with STFC/ASTeC to continue her research on the topic of high power hadron accelerators and to further contribute to the John Adams Institute training and education programmes.
+From October 2017, she is a Royal Society University Research Fellow in Oxford Physics.
 You can learn more about her research and collaborations here.

 Alongside her research, Suzie is passionate about the promotion and communication of science, for which she has received a number of awards.
 In 2010 she received the esteemed British Science Association Lord Kelvin Award and the University of Oxford Vice Chancellors Civic Award for her work in presenting science to school and public audiences.
 Suzie is regularly invited to present lectures at the Royal Institution, Institute of Physics and other venues.
 In 2014 and 2015 she co-presented large headline shows at the Big Bang Fair to audiences totalling 12,000 people each year alongside TV presenter and food writer Stefan Gates.
 Her current public engagement projects can be found here.